 But if what we don’t know about language isn’t enigmatic enough, what we do know about it takes the mystery fathoms deeper.
 For even though we do not know what words are, we do know what they are not: they are not physical.
 We can actually observe the complete absence of physical qualities in words.
 In other words, this is an objective, testable, falsifiable, scientific fact: sentences and paragraphs are immaterial.

 I don’t want to tell you what words and sentences are.
 I just want to help you see what they are not.
 They are not physical.
 For that matter, any and all information or data is immaterial.
 It doesn’t have any tangible qualities at all.
-And if it sounds like a strange observation, it might be similar to concluding that rationality, creativity, and consciousness are nonphysical phenomena—and thus attributable to what we might call a soul.
+If that sounds like a strange observation, consider how it might be similar to concluding that rationality, creativity, and consciousness are nonphysical phenomena—and thus attributable to what we might call a soul.
+Suddenly this investigation will have cosmic implications.
 However, things like rationality and intelligence can be very difficult to define, quantify and study—much more difficult than the simple phenomena of words.
 So for this blog I simply want to focus on the nature of words and what they reveal in the book of nature.
 That’s what we call natural revelation.

 The Book of History

 Why does the world make the year 0 CE the turning point in history?
 Why not instead use, for example, the Islamic calendar, which places the year 0 a few centuries later, thus making this the year 1441?
 Or why not use the Buddhist calendar, making this the year 2562?
-Or what if we tried to be as culturally neutral as possible and instead choose a technological turning point, such as setting the year 0 at the invention of the Gutenberg printing press, thus making this the year 580 CE?
+Or what if we tried to be as culturally neutral as possible and instead choose a technological turning point, such as setting the year 0 at the invention of world’s first movable type printing press in China in the year 1040 CE, thus making this the year 980 CE?
 Or we could go with the first Olympic Games, thus making this the year 2796 CE?

-When we ask, “What exactly happened about 2020 years ago?”, the various answers to that question mark some of the most contentious political issues that we have ever known.
-Indeed, from the day he was born—when some foreigners arrived and asked, “Where is he who was born king of the Jews—to the day he was executed due to accusations of treason, Jesus of Nazareth was perceived as a political threat.
+Now when we ask, “What exactly happened 2020 years ago?”, the various answers to that question mark some of the most contentious political issues that we have ever known.
+Indeed, from the day he was born—when some foreigners arrived and asked, “Where is he who was born king of the Jews—to the day he was executed for accusations of treason, Jesus of Nazareth was perceived as a political threat.
 Wars have been fought over how to even ask the question, “What happened?”
 Here is a survey of the main stances:

 - Gnosticism’s Question: “What secret knowledge about Jesus of Nazareth did various teachers say that God revealed to them through angels or visions?”
 Gnostics presupposed that the mystical revelations about history were true.